Give Flight to Your Imagination

 The Watson College of Education offers numerous academic programs and minors to undergraduate, master’s, doctoral, and licensure students.
 The programs are designed for individuals who want to become teachers or advance their careers in PreK-12 education.
 Graduate programs are also offered for professionals seeking a career in school administration, curriculum and instruction, policy, and advocacy at the early childhood level, higher education, and instructional technology.

-University College guides and advises students as they join the UNCW family, helping them explore undergraduate curriculum and career paths, prepare to declare an appropriate major, and succeed in their transition.
+University College guides and advises students as they join the UNCW family, helping them explore undergraduate curricula and career paths, prepare to declare an appropriate major, and succeed in their transition.
 University College serves all freshmen and select transfer, early college, military, first-year spring admit, and pre-professional students at UNCW.

 The Honors College provides students with a strong learning community focused on achievement.
 More than 700 gifted and goal-oriented scholars in the Honors College receive benefits and resources to take their education further, faster.